MikeHopley/ftl-ships-strategy/index.md

 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
 Probably hacking, which allows you to kill the Flagship crew easily.

 Sector 1 distress beacons are worth visiting.
 Even without blue options, distress beacons can give crew, and are safer on average.
-The Boarding Drone also has a low-scrap blue option.
+The Boarding Drone has a low-scrap blue option.

 You also have good blue options from the teleporter and Defence Drone, but they apply to [the same event](https://ftl.fandom.com/wiki/Small_Asteroid_Belt_Distress_Beacon).
 The drone is typically better, but risks system damage with a fire; and the teleporter gives a 50% chance of crew.
 Therefore choose teleporter unless you already got some non-Mantis crew.